-

 Who supervises the Auburn vet students?

-The shelter medicine program is supervised by Jerry Latham, D.V.M.
+The shelter medicine program is supervised by Russell Johnson, D.V.M.

 What is GBHS’ role?

-GBHS provides access to the animals at our CARE Center located at Snow Drive as well as animals at Animal Care and Control located in Woodlawn.
-We also raise money to help offset the costs of our contract with GBHS Spay/Neuter & Critical Care Clinic.
+GBHS provides access to the animals at our Adoption Center & Animal Care and Control building. .
+We are also raising money to help offset the costs of our contract with GBHS Spay/Neuter & Critical Care Clinic.
 GBHS tracks all animals as part of important data gathering that will be used to study over population of animals located in our service area.

 Can I take my pet to GBHS Spay/Neuter & Critical Care Clinic?